sjshank/Healthy-Vaccination/README.md

 # Healthy-Vaccination
 Web portal is designed to track a real time vaccination data of India provide by GOI CO-Win Public APIs.
 It also provides you ability to search &amp; forecast vaccination availability.
+Site will redirect you to official [GOI CO-Win](https://selfregistration.cowin.gov.in/) website for Registration & Appointment Booking.

 ## Project Objectives
 The project has been built with a following learning objectives :